ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/04-gui-basics.md

 * Classes in the `starfleetsubs.gui` package **do not require** unit tests.
 * Classes in the `starfleetsubs.gui` package **do not require** type hints in Python, though you may continue to use them if they are helpful.
 Any errors from Mypy originating in these classes will be ignored.
 * Classes in the `starfleetsubs.gui` package **do require** all appropriate documentation comments, and must be free of style errors.
+* **Update the UML Diagram Contained in this project to match the updated structure of the project.**

 You are welcome to add additional methods to the existing content in the `starfleetsubs.data` package.
 If so, make sure you include appropriate type checking and unit tests.